-Right to Challenge
+Right to

-8. On petition to the appropriate Board of Studies, and with the written approval of the Head of Department concerned, a student may be permitted to undertake the assessment requirements of a semester-unit in which he is not enrolled and receive credit on the basis of a successful performance in the assessment requirements.
+10. On petition to the appropriate Board of Studies, and with the written approval of the Head of Department concerned, a student may be permitted to undertake the assessment requirements of a semester-unit in which he is not enrolled and receive credit on the basis of a successful performance in the assessment requirements.

-Accreditation of Other Units of Study
+Accreditation 11. of other Units of Study

-- A student may petition a Board of Studies for accreditation of semesterunits other than those normally listed in the courses of study.
-Such units may include: - 9.1 Formal coursework taken at another college or university in lieu of/or in addition to work in the college.
-Such subjects would normally be in an area of studies not offered in this college, but which would be considered as equivalent to college semester-units taken in a sequence. - 9.2 Seminar Studies which are individually negotiated subjects planned and negotiated by a student or group of students with a lecturer.
+- 11. A student may petition a Board of Studies for accreditation of semesterunits other than those normally listed in the courses of study.
+Such units may include: - 11.1 Formal coursework taken at another college or university in lieu of/or in addition to work in the college.
+Such subjects would normally be in an area of studies not offered in this college, but which would be considered as equivalent to college semester-units taken in a sequence. - 11.2 Seminar Studies which are individually negotiated subjects planned and arranged by a student or group of students with a lecturer.
 They would entail normal theoretical and practical study which is attempted and assessed in a variety of ways.
-Such study would have normal equivalence to a 3 semester hour semester-unit offered in the College.
-The subject could involve several members of lecturing staff in a unit of integrated study. - 9.3 Practicum studies of a more practical nature which are proposed by a student or lecturer.
+Such study would have equivalence to an appropriate semester-unit offered in the school of the College concerned.
+The subject could involve several members of lecturing staff in a unit of integrated study. - 11.3 Practicum studies of a more practical nature which are proposed by a student or lecturer.
 They may involve a line of enquiry, reading, practical activity, research, travel and study in this country or overseas.
-The presentation of a suitable report of the practicum completed would be a normal part of this semester-unit or sequence. - 9.4 Method of obtaining accreditation of other units of study: - 9.4.1 A petition will be received by a standing Studies Sub-Committee of the Board of Studies of the School concerned, which may coopt members of the College from appropriate areas to advise.
-Advice will be forwarded by the Sub-Committee to the Board for confirmation and appeals on the decisions of the Sub-Committee, may be made to the Board of Studies concerned. - 9.4.2 Petition to propose a semester-unit in any of the categories of 9 may be initiated by a lecturer, group of lecturers, student or group of students.
-If initiated by a student member of the College, that person may - negotiate acceptability with a member of the lecturing staff and department; or - (ii) make direct approach to the Studies Sub-Committee of a Board of Studies with a detailed written proposal. - The normal action of the Sub-Committee would be to refer the proposal to an appropriate college department for advice.
-If initiated by a lecturer, that lecturer may make direct approach to the Studies Sub-Committee of a Board of Studies through his Head of Department. - 9.4.3 Petition for such a semester-unit should include a clear statement of objectives, the content, itinerary, learning experiences, practical tasks, background reading, bibliography and suggested forms of assessment.
-Assessment of the semester-unit concerned may be accomplished in a variety of ways - but those defending the course should be aware of the need for academic accountability.
+The presentation of a suitable report of the practicum completed would be a normal part of this semester-unit or sequence. - 11.4 Method of obtaining accreditation of other units of study: - 11.4.1 A petition will be received by a standing Studies Sub-Committee of the Board of Studies of the school concerned, which may coopt members of the College from appropriate areas to advise.
+Advice will be forwarded by the Sub-Committee to the Board for confirmation and appeals on the decisions of the Sub-Committee, may be made to the Board of Studies concerned. - 11.4.2 Petition to propose a semester-unit in any of the categories of 11 may be initiated by a lecturer, group of lecturers, student or group of students.
+If initiated by a student member of the College, that person may- - negotiate acceptability with a member of the lecturing staff and department; or - (ii) make direct approach to the Studies Sub-Committee of a Board of Studies with a detailed written proposal.

+The normal action of the Sub-Committee would be to refer the proposal to an appropriate college department for advice.
+If initiated by a lecturer, that lecturer may make direct approach to the Studies Sub-Committee of a Board of Studies through his Head of Department.

+11.4.3 Petition for such a semester-unit should include a clear statement of objectives, the content, itinerary, learning experiences, practical tasks, background reading, bibliography and suggested forms of assessment.
+Assessment of the semester-unit concemed may be accomplished in a variety of ways - but those defending the course should be aware of the need for academic accountability.

-Status of Students
+Status of 12.